 Testing Accommodations for a Physical or Cognitive Disability

-In order to minimize the impact of functional limitations and to ensure that all test-takers have an equal opportunity to demonstrate the knowledge, skills, and abilities being tested, NABNE provides testing accommodations to examinees who have qualified disabilities.
+To minimize the impact of functional limitations and to ensure that all test-takers have an equal opportunity to demonstrate the knowledge being tested, NABNE provides testing accommodations to examinees who have qualified disabilities.
 Providing a testing accommodation to an examinee who does not have a disability, as defined below, could give an advantage that other examinees have not received and would compromise the fairness of the exam process.

 - You are an individual with a qualified disability who is otherwise eligible to take the examination(s).